jdsalasca/childcare-front/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: ✨ Feature Request
+name: "✨ Feature Request"
 about: Suggest an idea for this project
-title: '[FEATURE] '
+title: "[FEATURE] "
-labels: ['enhancement', 'needs-triage']
+labels: enhancement
 assignees: ''

 ---

 ## 🚀 Feature Description